chaitanyaBhave26/TIGER/README.md

 #TIGER
 A Python module for directly accessing Exodus and Nemesis file data as numpy arrays.
-I have also provided example scripts for plotting 1D, 2D and 3D exodus files.
+Examples demonstrate how to generate high quality figures using matplotlib and the TIGER interface.

 Installation instructions:
 1. cd ~/projects/